SummerSun/azure-docs-powershell-int/AzurePowerShell/Azure.Storage/Remove-AzureStorageTable.md

 ```

 ### -Force
-Force to remove the table without confirmation
+Force to remove the table and all content in it

 ```yaml
 Type: SwitchParameter